idanov/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

-The processing pipeline was tested on the main project video and it works fine for the first half of it, but the processing crashes in the middle of the video.
-Here's a [link to my video result](./project_tracked.mp4) and here is a [link to a detailed debug video](./project_detailed.mp4).
+The processing pipeline was tested on the main project video and it works quite well on it.
+Here's a [link to my video result](https://youtu.be/VzpFCRBDU0A) and here is a [link to a detailed debug video](https://youtu.be/n9aYTpJy5do).

 ---